lindsaykeough/Enterprise-Web-Security-Infrastructure/README.md

 ## Academic context

-This was a **team-based academic implementation** completed during Spring 2026.
+This was a team-based project completed during Spring 2026.
 This repository focuses on architecture, configuration patterns, validation, and troubleshooting rather than reproducing the original course instructions.